jcatanza/Fastai-Deep-Learning-From-the-Foundations-TWiML-Study-Group/README.md

 https://colab.research.google.com/github/jcatanza/Fastai-Deep-Learning-From-the-Foundations-TWiML-Study-Group/blob/master/initialize_fastai_dl2_colab_jcat.ipynb

 If you plan to participate in the course, please do this as a first priority!

+Hope to see you at the next meetup!